 Electronic reports are completed for each incident/accident.
 Incident and accident data is collated monthly and analysed.
 A summary is provided against each clinical indicator.
 Benchmarking occurs on a national level against other Radius facilities.
-The e-case system escalates alerts to Radius senior team members depending on the risk level.
+Ethnicity data is linked to benchmarking data.
+The electronic resident management system escalates alerts to Radius senior team members depending on the risk level.
 Results are discussed in meetings and at handover.
-Opportunities to minimise future risks are identified by the clinical nurse manager in consultation with RNs and healthcare assistants.
+Opportunities to minimise future risks are identified by the clinical nurse manager, in consultation with RNs and healthcare assistants.

 Discussions with the facility manager reflected their awareness of their requirement to notify relevant authorities in relation to essential notifications.
-There have been twelve Section 31 notifications completed to notify HealthCERT of RN shortages (in October 2022, February 2023, and May 2023); one related to the cyclone in February 2023; two for pressure injuries (in December 2022, March 2023); and two for a missing resident (March 2023 and May 2023).
-It was confirmed during interview, that a HealthCERT notification was completed for the change in clinical manager (not sighted).
-Public Health authorities have been notified in relation to one Covid-19 outbreak in June 2022.
-Subsection 2.3: Service management FΑ There is an acuity and clinical staffing ratios policy that describes rostering and staffing ratios.
-The roster provides sufficient and The people: Skilled, caring health care and support workers listen appropriate cover for the effective delivery of care and support. to me, provide personalised care, and treat me as a whole person.
-Radius has developed a virtual registered nurse service.
-This Te Tiriti: The delivery of high-quality health care that is culturally includes a team of RNs working remotely from their place of responsive to the needs and aspirations of Māori is achieved residence, providing virtual support to a level 4 caregiver (also an through the use of health equity and quality improvement tools. international qualified nurse [IQN]).
-The facility used the service on a As service providers: We ensure our day-to-day operation is few occasions in October 2022, February 2023, and May 2023 when managed to deliver effective person-centred and whānau-centred there was a shortage of RNs to cover all the shifts.
-The CNM and FM services. has also covered numerous night shifts during these reported periods.
-Radius recruitment strategies and initiatives to attract international qualified nurses (IQN) has been successful.
-Radius implemented their own Radius staff agency to provide staff to their own facilities and other organisations.
-Since 1 June 2023, the roster is fully covered 24/7 by RNs, with two RNs on morning and afternoon shifts; and one on night shift.
-There are four IQN nurses enrolled to complete the Competency Assessment Programme and will then provide a further four RNs to the roster.
-There are no RN vacancies.

-The registered nurses and a selection of healthcare assistants hold current first aid certificates.
+There have been weekly Section 31 notifications completed to notify HealthCERT of registered nurse shortages since last audit, pressure injuries, and health and safety risk to residents (one related to the complaint in May 2023).
+Public Health authorities have been notified in relation to two Covid-19 outbreaks (May and July 2023) and one gastro outbreak (January 2023).
+Subsection 2.3: Service management The people: Skilled, caring health care and support workers listen to me, provide personalised care, and treat me as a whole person.
+Te Tiriti: The delivery of high-quality health care that is culturally responsive to the needs and aspirations of Māori is achieved through the use of health equity and quality improvement tools.
+As service providers: We ensure our day-to-day operation is managed to deliver effective person-centred and whānau-centred services.
+FA A Radius policy is in place for determining staffing levels and skills mix for safe service delivery.
+Sufficient staff are rostered on to manage the care requirements of the residents.
+Registered nurses have sufficient time available to complete interRAI assessments (with five of them being interRAI trained) and care planning evaluations within contractual timeframes.
+Although Radius Matamata Retirement Village has completed and submitted RN shortage Section 31 notifications to the Ministry and Te Whatu Ora- Waikato; the facility has been able to meet contractual requirements as they always have a registered nurse on duty 24/7.
+This has been by review of the roster to 12-hour shifts for a period of time and use of the clinical leader and clinical nurse manager support.
+Interviews with residents and family/whānau identify that staffing is adequate to meet the needs of residents.
+Radius recruitments strategies and initiatives to attract international qualified nurses (IQN) has been successful.
+There is one internationally qualified nurse who has completed the competency assessment programme, is now registered with New Zealand Nursing Council; however, still awaiting their visa to be able to work as a registered nurse at Radius Matamata Retirement Village, and one who got their New Zealand Nursing Council registration at the time of the audit.
+With these positions filled, there will be no registered nurse vacancies.
+The registered nurses and diversional therapist hold current first aid certificates.
 There is a first aid trained staff member on duty 24/7.
+The activities team provide a programme for weekdays Monday to

+Friday.

-At the time of the audit, there was a full complement of healthcare assistants.
-Healthcare assistants reported challenges when staff phoned in sick.
-The roster reviewed for the last six weeks were fully covered and backfilled when staff were absent on short notice.
-There were seven HCAs allocated to the morning shift, six for the afternoon shift and two at night.
-There is one flexible shift added to the morning and afternoon to managed change in acuity levels.
+At the time of the audit, there were no healthcare assistant vacancies.
+Healthcare assistants reported satisfaction with the roster skill mix and cover.
+The roster reviewed for the last three weeks were fully covered and backfilled when staff were absent on short notice.
 Staff and residents are informed when there are changes to staffing levels, evidenced in interviews.
-Residents interviewed confirmed their care requirements are attended to in a timely manner, as evidence by the call bell reports reviewed.
+Residents interviewed confirmed their care requirements are attended to in a timely manner.

-The facility manager and the clinical nurse manager work full time (Monday to Friday).
-On-call cover is shared between the clinical nurse manager and the facility manager.
+The facility manager and the clinical nurse manager work full-time (Monday to Friday) and jointly cover on-call responsibilities.